N.D.C.C. Chapter 34-11.1: Public Employees Relations Act

 human resource management services division.

-- The labor department shall receive complaints of violations of this section and may
+- The department of labor and human rights shall receive complaints of violations of this section and may

 attempt to obtain voluntary compliance with this section through informal advice,

 negotiation, or conciliation.
-To receive assistance from the labor department, a
+To receive assistance from the department of labor and human rights, a

 person claiming to be aggrieved by a violation of this section shall file a complaint

-with the department within three hundred days after the alleged act of wrongdoing.
+with the department of labor and human rights within three hundred days after the alleged act of wrongdoing.

 An employee is not prohibited from filing, or required to file, a complaint with the